 Date and Time in Excel are stored as numbers.
 This enables a user to use these dates and time in calculations.
 For example, you can add a specific number of days or hours to a given date.

-However, sometimes you may want these dates to behave as text.
+However, sometimes you may want these dates to behave like text.
 In such cases, you need to know how to convert the date to text.

 Below is an example where dates are combined with text.
 You can see that the dates don’t retain their format and show up as numbers in the combined text.